This surgical team cut back on opioids. Surprisingly, patients liked it.

 “I am really surprised that it’s almost being well accepted universally.”

-The medical teams also were cautious, afraid they’d be deluged with patients demanding more painkillers.
+The medical teams also were cautious, afraid they’d be deluged with complaints from patients demanding more painkillers.

 “When we first rolled it out, a lot of the attending (physicians) were very nervous about just giving patients 30 … tablets because they were very concerned about the burden on their staff, getting all these calls,” Hannon said.